 Storage costs 10 GEL per locker for a 24-hour period.
 Staff are friendly and helpful.
 When you arrive, you’ll need to hand over your passport so the attendant can transcribe your name (they give it straight back afterwards).
 Payment is up front in cash.
 You’ll then be issued with a paper receipt to present later at pick up.

-The office is located inside a little demountable building on the far left-hand side of Platform 1, where the trains to Batumi depart from.
-It opens everyday at 7am daily and closes at 8pm.
+The office is located inside a little demountable building on the far left-hand side of platform 1, where the trains to Batumi depart from.
+It opens everyday at 7.30am and closes at 8pm.
 If you find the door is locked, there is a phone number posted up that you can call.

 There is a second, less formal luggage storage located in a tin shed in the carpark in front of the train station.
 Proceed with caution.